Skip to main content

 • Outdoor activities include hiking and water activities such as swimming.

-• Temperatures and humidity can be very high in Spain during the summer.
+• Temperatures are extremely high in Spain during the summer.

 • Students will explore urban life on foot (lots of walking!) and learn to navigate the public transit system.